Last fortnight, Urban Company raised $190M, propelling it to become a $2Bn unicorn, a record breaking 13th for 2021.

 The three young entrepreneurs formed an instant connection and started meeting to brainstorm potential ventures.
 The theme of these sessions revolved around finding large sectors in India, which hadn’t yet been disrupted by large companies.

-Home services, a highly disorganised industry, was estimated to hold an opportunity somewhere between $100 Bn an $400 Bn in size, which was the niche our young entrepreneurs eventually zeroed in on.
+Home services, a highly disorganised industry, was estimated to hold an opportunity somewhere between $100 Bn to $400 Bn in size, which was the niche our young entrepreneurs eventually zeroed in on.

 They noticed how an average household spends a lot on service providers but there existed a major lack of organisation in the market itself.